Provo, Raleigh ranked as best U.S. business cities

 NEW YORK Provo, Utah, the home of Brigham Young University, displaced Raleigh, North Carolina, as the best U.S. city for business in a new ranking released on Wednesday.

-The third-largest city in Utah, located about 40 miles south of Salt Lake City, topped the Forbes.com list thanks to its robust job growth and low crime rate.
+The third-largest city in Utah, located about 40 miles (64.3 km) south of Salt Lake City, topped the Forbes.com list thanks to its robust job growth and low crime rate.

 "Provo had job growth of 3 percent in 2011, which was third in the United States, and they ranked tenth-lowest in crime," said Mike Ozanian, an executive editor at Forbes.